leelabsg/KOGOworkshop/README.md

 </code>
 </pre>

-b) Installation by conda virtual environment on linux shell
+c) Installation by conda virtual environment on linux shell

 Required yml file can be found in https://github.com/weizhouUMICH/SAIGE or in /BiO/kogo/data